em0sh/pTumbler/README.md

 pTumbler MiniCNC is a version of the Mini that can be CNC Milled or 3D printed

+## SAFETY NOTICE
+These tumblers operate at noise levels that are unsafe for extended periods.
+Hearing protection gear must be used according to OSHA standards when operating this equipment.

 ## CAD
 ### pTumblerMini
 <div align="left">